EmoUsedHM01/LumentaleTeamBuilder/README.md

 Completed-team usage is stored in Supabase.
 GitHub Pages submits with the public anon key; Row Level Security allows anonymous inserts only.

-Create this table and policies in the Supabase SQL Editor.
+Here's the table and policies in the Supabase SQL Editor.
 The same SQL is also available at `tools/supabase-team-snapshots.sql`.

 ```sql
 create table if not exists public.team_snapshots (